 11. Have a cold one at Capital Craft

-Craft beer fans will be in heaven, they add new beers to their collection regularly.
+Craft beer fans will be in heaven, as they add new beers to their collection regularly.
 Try their new black mushroom and white cheddar burger for vegetarians, or add a beef patty if you’re not.
 Their Van Coke Smoke burger is a winner, as is their BBQ pulled pork sandwich.

 Where: Shop 20, Greenlyn Village Centre, Cnr.
 12th Street East & Thomas Edison, Menlo Park

-12. Picnic in front of the Union Buildings
+12. Picnic at the Union Buildings